sonwabisoCyber/HTML-Course/README.md

 - Lesson 2 and 3 - CSS(Still syntax and selectors)
 - Lesson 4 - The Box Model.
 Learned the CSS box model including height, width, padding, border, margin, overflow and visibility.
 Covered how vertical margins collapse and how margin: 0 auto centres elements.
 Lesson 5 - Display and Positioning(Learned CSS positioning including relative, absolute, fixed and sticky.
 Also covered z-index, display types (inline, block, inline-block), float and clear properties).
+Lesson 6 - Colors(Learned the four ways to represent color in CSS — named colors, hexadecimal, RGB and HSL.
+Also covered opacity using the fourth value (a) in RGB and HSL).